-VxRail running VxRail 7.x are compatible with the VxRail STIG hardening package requirements.
-See VxRail STIG Compliance Guide and automated hardening scripts for more information.
-A valid Dell Support login is required for access.
+VxRail STIG hardening packages are compatible with different VxRail versions..
+See VxRail STIG Compliance Guide and automated hardening scripts for more information on specific releases and the VxRail versions supported.
+Note: A valid Dell Support login is required for access.